 These financial statements have been prepared on the assumption that the Company is a going concern and will continue its operations for the foreseeable future.
-The Management and shareholders have the intention to further develop the business of the Company in Georgia.
+It should be noted that the Company is facing some financial difficulties, in particular accumulated losses for the past several years.